riscv-steel/riscv-steel/README.md

 * Timing diagrams for instruction fetch, data fetch, data writing and interrupt request processes
 * Input and output signals

-Read the docs carefully before using the core.

 ## Using Steel in your project

 To use Steel in your project you must import all files from `rtl` directory to it.
 Then instantiate Steel using the following template: